Concentration inequalities for high-dimensional linear processes with dependent innovations: Introduction

-time series analysis has extensively explored linear processes due to their relevance in representing many models.
-An example is the VARMA model, which admits a linear representation under certain conditions on the innovation process, and stationary nonlinear models through the Wold representation theorem \citep{tsay2013tsbook}.
+In this paper we develop general concentration inequalities that are used in high-dimensional statistical literature.
+We study a class of high-dimensional time series that can be represented by linear processes with dependent innovations.
+Specifically, we assume that innovation process is mixingale with sub-Weibull tails.
+This specification covers a wide range of data-generating processes, such as factor and conditionally heteroskedastic models, as discussed in \citet{wlt2020,bs2021,wbbm2021,mmm2022,asw2023}, among many others.

+Linear processes are widely used in time series analysis for their ability to represent a wide range of dependent processes.
+For example, the Wold decomposition theorem represents stationary nonlinear processes as a linear process with uncorrelated innovations.
+The Vector Autoregressive Moving Average (VARMA) model, in turn, approximates the time series by a linear process indexed by a finite number of parameters.
 Typically, innovations are assumed to be independent, allowing for well-understood asymptotic properties \citep{hh1980,ps1992,hl2006}.
-As an alternative to independence, one has to define the dependence structure of the process.

-For example, \cite{wlg2001} shows the weak convergence of partial sums for martingale difference innovations, while \cite{wm2005} establishes the CLT and invariance principle, and \cite{dmp2011} presents maximal inequalities and functional CLT, both for innovations in a class of weak dependent processes.
-For a comprehensive treatment of multivariate time series, linear representation of non-linear processes, and illustrative examples, please refer to \cite{tsay2013tsbook,hl2006} and \cite{bd2009tsbook}.
+As an alternative to independence, \cite{wlg2001} shows the weak convergence of partial sums for martingale difference innovations, while \cite{wm2005} establish a central limit theorem and the invariance principle for these processes. \cite{dmp2011} presents maximal inequalities and a functional central limit theorem for innovations in a class of weakly dependent processes.
+For a comprehensive treatment of multivariate time series, linear representation of nonlinear processes, and illustrative examples, refer to \cite{hl2006,bd2009tsbook} and \cite{tsay2013tsbook}.

-In this work, we derive a concentration bound for the $l_\infty$ norm of high-dimensional linear processes, where the innovation process has a mixingale dependence and sub-Weibull tails.
-This concentration is then used to bound the maximum entry-wise error norm of the lag-$h$ sample autocovariance matrices.
-Note that we do not require stationarity of the innovation process.
+High-dimensional statistics deal with the problem when the dimension of the random vector is large, and one is often interested in obtaining concentration bounds for averages that are uniform on the dimension.
+Typically, these concentrations are derived under independence and either sub-Gaussian or sub-exponential tails as thoroughly discussed in \citet[chap.
+2 and 3]{v2018book}, \citet[chap.
+3]{mw2019hdbook}, and \cite{hc2021}.
+In order to account for dependence, many uniform concentration results have been derived for mixing processes such as in \citet{y1994,m1998,fMmPeR2009,mr2010,hs2017,wlt2020,fmm2023} and others.
+However, mixing is often difficult to verify in practice, favouring alternative forms of dependence, such as weak dependence \citep{weakdependence} and functional dependence \citep{w2005} in \citet{dn2007,ad2011,a2015,zw2017}, among many others.
+Sub-Weibul tails have recently appeared as a weaker alternative to sub-Gaussian and sub-exponential tails \citep{vgna2020,wlt2020,gss2021,kc2022,zw2022,bk2023}.
+Sub-Weibull random variables do not have moment generating functions and are often encountered when dealing with products or powers of sub-Gaussian and subexponential random variables.